Find Minnesota Public Records: Free State Database Searches

 Juvenile records only become public if the minor has been charged with a felony.
 The minor may also be referred to an adult criminal court due to the severity of the crime, a classic example being murder.
 In cases like this, juvenile records cease to be private and become public records.

-How to Run a Free Minnesota Warrant Search
+How To Run a Free Minnesota Warrant Search

 • Obtain warrant or recent arrest data from the county sheriff’s department or local police department